OmniSharp/omnisharp-vim/README.md

 ### Popup position

 The "documentation" popups (including signature help) are always opened as close as possible to the cursor.
-However "buffer" popups (previewing definitions and implementations) may be configured to open in different ways, using the `g:OmniSharp.popup.position` value:
+However "buffer" popups (previewing definitions and implementations) may be configured to open in different ways, using the `g:OmniSharp_popup_position` value:

 - `atcursor`: (default) Next to the cursor.
 Height expands to display as much as possible, so this may result in a very high window.
 - `peek`: Opens below or above the cursor, with the full width of the current window.
 Looks like a split, without altering window layout.